nguyensp/Quadcopter/README.md

 # historical
 This is a continuation of my senior design project.
-Here is a link to our final paper and presentation:

 We managed to create a working flight contoller using PID control systems and finished just short of test flight.